Rating: ***1/2

 BONUS REVIEW!

 A short film sequel to the underground cult movie, Methodic 1.5 follows the story of Mark, a parolee who's given a second chance in life with his wife and daughter, only to fall "infected" by the strange presence known only as The Dollman.
-Over a course of a week, Mark gradually degrades into a silent psychopath as The Dollman began to take over his life and his body, and it's not too long before history repeats itself and The Dollman would be free again to wreck havoc, one bludgeoning to the next...
+Over a course of a week, Mark gradually degrades into a silent psychopath as The Dollman starts to take over his life and his body, and it's not too long before history repeats itself as the masked killer would be free again to wreck havoc, one bludgeoning to the next...

-For a fifteen minute short film, Methodic 1.5 got some interesting ideas going on as it introduced a new development on The Dollman's character, something I really wished to be explored further in future projects.
-In here, it appears that his evil's began to spread like a virus to various people around the world, noticably males of all sorts of ages.
-The concept of a viral entity that forces people to become slashers (or, as this franchise calls it, bashers) is really dib worthy and I would really like to see more from this plot point.
+For a fifteen minute short film, Methodic 1.5 got some interesting ideas going on as it introduces a new development on The Dollman's character, something I really wish would be explored further in future projects.
+In here, it appears that his evil is beginning to spread like a virus to various people around the world, noticeably males of all sorts of ages.
+The concept of a viral entity that forces people to become slashers is really dib worthy and I would really like to see more from this plot point.

-The short film managed to pack the story at a quick pace, perhaps, due to the film's short running time, a little too quick as it leaves open more questions just as it introduced new ideas to the Methodic mythology.
+The short film manages to package its story within a quick pace, though admittedly a little too speedy as it leaves open more questions just as it introduces new ideas to the Methodic mythology.
 I'm also gonna point out the lack of a proper massacre here, but a rampage is a rampage, even if the kills are a lot more bloodless compared to the feature.

 Delete